Spyderisk/plot-attack-graph/README.md

-# Plot Attack Tree
+# Plot Attack Graph

-This software creates a graphical attack tree for a Spyderisk system model.
-Strictly the "attack tree" is actually a "graph" (in that it can contain loops), it can also include nodes that are part of the normal operation model of a system as well as threats involved in a potential attack.
+This software creates a graphical attack graph for a Spyderisk system model.
+Strictly the "attack graph" is not all about "attacks", rather it shows all the prerequisite steps leading up to a (generally undesireable) consequence.
+In Spyderisk system models this can also include nodes that are part of the normal operation model of a system as well as threats involved in a potential attack.

 ## Pre-requisites